danielkeller/393torrent/README.md

 # 393torrent
 A software engineering class project to make a bittorrent client in python.

-To install dependencies, run 'pip install -r requirements.txt'
+To install dependencies, run 'sudo pip install -r requirements.txt'

 ## How to Use the Application